Tax Planning in Madison County, IL

 • Consider Paying Next Year's Bills Now —

-If you have unreimbursed medical expenses, you can deduct those that are higher than 7.5% of your adjusted gross income.
-Paying property taxes early can also lead to deductions, and you can pay tuition to an undergraduate, graduate and professional degree courses for your or a child, as well as courses that improve your job skills in order to qualify for a Lifetime Learning Credit.
+If you have medical expenses your insurance didn't cover, you can deduct those that are greater than 7.5% of your adjusted gross income.
+You can also make deductions this year for property taxes if you pay early (and if your municipality allows it), pay tuition to an undergraduate, graduate and professional degree courses for your or a child, as well as courses that improve your job skills for a Lifetime Learning Credit.

 • If Married, Filing Jointly or Separately —

-The IRS reports that roughly 95% of married couples file jointly.
-It helps spouses qualify for a higher standard deduction, as well as a variety of tax credits not available to single filers.
-But, if both spouses have a high income, filing separately may reduce their combined tax liability.
-If one spouse has a lot of medical expenses, it may make sense to file separately to meet the 7.5% limit for unreimbursed medical expenses.
+The IRS reports that roughly 95% of married couples choose to file joint tax returns.
+It's the only way to get certain tax credits and reductions.
+But, if both spouses earn considerable incomes, filing separately may reduce their combined tax liability.
+If one spouse has a lot of medical expenses, it may make sense to file separately to meet the 7.5% threshold for unreimbursed medical expenses.

 • Make Charitable Donations —